 The ice thaws across North Western Middle Earth.
 It has been less than a year since Sauron’s Daughter Aelindur (the Queen of Shadows) used the Wind Thrones and the Ulûkai of Morgoth to awaken the Dragons of the Withered Heath.
 Free folk bask in the warm light and welcome the spring.
 Foul folk and darker things crawl forth from lair and hole and prepare for a season of terror…

 Heroes and folk inspired by tales of the Fellowship of the Ring, gather and sally forth into dark places.
 Groups enter dangerous and diverse realms such as Angmar, Rhudaur, the Grey Mountains and Mirkwood.
-One party of Rohirrim bring back the head of a lesser Cold Drake and some Breelanders burn out a trollhole in the Ettendales but these are the exceptions.
-Most are groups are never seen again and those few that survive return empty-handed bearing only nasty scars and some skerricks of useful information.
+One party of Rohirrim bring back the head of a lesser Cold Drake and some Breelanders burn out a troll-hole in the Ettendales but these are the exceptions.
+Most groups are never seen again and those few that survive return empty-handed, bearing only skerricks of useful information and nasty scars.

 The tunnel war slows down when the Goblins collapse access passages to the allies’ entry points.
 The bitter underground fighting begins anew as the Dwarfs dig through the collapsed passages.
 Volog opens new shafts, back doors and bolt holes.
 Many Goblins secretly withdraw to nearby holds in Rhudaur, or north of the Eagles Eyrie, and conduct raids into the allies supply lines.
 Aelindur ponders schemes to bring a Dragon down atop the mannish fortified camp outside the caves, while her son Fytaris acts as a military advisor to the Goblin folk.